Blog Customer FeedbackCustomer feedback loop: What is it, and how to create one that succeeds?

 2. Analyzing Feedback

-Once the feedback is collected, the next step is to analyze it.
+Once the feedback is collected, the next step is to organize and analyze it.

 This means looking for patterns, common themes, or specific issues that multiple customers are pointing out.